Hiflylabs/awesome-dbt/README.md

 Helping hand on setting up integrations and implementing best practices.

+- [BigQuery Ingestion-Time Partitioning and Partition Copy With dbt](https://medium.com/teads-engineering/bigquery-ingestion-time-partitioning-and-partition-copy-with-dbt-cc8a00f373e3) - Combining ingestion-time partitioning and partition copy is a great way to achieve better performance for your models.
 - [Power up your data quality with grouped checks](https://docs.getdbt.com/blog/grouping-data-tests) - How to use grouped checkes in dbt-utils to keep our data "on track".
 - [Dry running our data warehouse using BigQuery and dbt](https://engineering.autotrader.co.uk/2022/04/06/dry-running-our-data-warehouse-using-bigquery-and-dbt.html) - Use dbt & BigQuery dry run jobs to validate our 1000+ models in under 30 seconds.
 - [Automatically generate ERD](https://github.com/dbt-labs/docs.getdbt.com/discussions/1541) - Automatically generate ERDs and display in your docs site.